bzm3r/transpose-timing-tests/README.md

 We size the [number of threadgroups](https://github.com/bzm3r/transpose-timing-tests/blob/0992b1f2004ead8ac118be5b53dffe375bc7b863/src/gpu.rs#L317) to be [dispatched](https://github.com/bzm3r/transpose-timing-tests/blob/0992b1f2004ead8ac118be5b53dffe375bc7b863/src/gpu.rs#L368) based on the number of matrices that we plan on transposing; i.e. the payload size.

-The number of threads we theoretically call upon is thus equivalent to the size of a threadgroup in threads, multiplied by the number of threadgroups dispatched.
-A device may not have the theoretical number of threads we dispatched physically available, so will need to divvy up the payload amongst the threadgroups it does have available.
+The number of lanes we theoretically call upon is thus equivalent to the size of a threadgroup in lanes, multiplied by the number of threadgroups dispatched.
+A device may not have the theoretical number of lanes we dispatched physically available, so it will divvy up the payload amongst the threadgroups it does have available.

 Varying the payload size can tell us:
 * (at low dispatch size) the relative performance of a single lane on a particular device with respect to that of another device